Camlin Fine Sciences: History

-In 1984, Camlin Fine Chemicals Division was started by Camlin with the setting up of a new ultra modern plant at Tarapur, India.

-In 2006, Camlin Fine Chemicals demerged from the parent company and an entirely new entity was formed called Camlin Fine Sciences Ltd.

-In 2007, CFS was listed on the Bombay Stock Exchange.
+In 1984, Camlin Fine Chemicals Division was started by Camlin with the setting up of a new ultra-modern plant at Tarapur, India.
+In 2006, Camlin Fine Chemicals demerged from the parent company, and an entirely new entity was formed called Camlin Fine Sciences Ltd. In 2007, CFS was listed on the Bombay Stock Exchange.
 In 2011, CFS got listed on the National Stock Exchange of India.
 In 2011, CFS took the firm overseas with the acquisition of Borregaard Italia SpA, a hydroquinone and catechol manufacturing facility at Ravenna, Italy through its wholly owned subsidiary in Mauritius.

-In 2014, CFS began operations in Brasil through its 100% subsidiary company CFS do Brasil Ltd, where it commenced production of antioxidant blends for food applications.
+In 2014, CFS began operations in Brazil through its 100% subsidiary company CFS do Brasil Ltd, where it commenced production of antioxidant blends for food applications.

-In 2016, CFS acquired 65% stake in Dresen Quimica S.A.P.I.de C.V., Mexico along with its group companies and subsidiaries.
+In 2016, CFS acquired 65% stake in Dresen Quimica S.A.P.I.de C.V., Mexico, along with its group companies and subsidiaries.

 In July 2017, CFS became the 3rd largest producer of vanillin in the world with the acquisition of 51% stake in Ningbo Wanglong Flavors & Fragrances Company Ltd., China.

-In November 2017, CFS entered into a preferred supply agreement with Lockheed Martin Advanced Energy Storage for manufacturing and supply of a specialty chemical.
+In November 2017, CFS entered into a preferred supply agreement with Lockheed Martin Advanced Energy Storage for the manufacturing and supply of a specialty chemical.
 In April 2018, CFS entered into an Animal Nutrition joint venture with Pahang Pharma (S) Pte.
 Ltd., Singapore.

+In 2018, Camlin Fine Sciences entered into a joint venture with Pahang Pharma (S) Pte.
+Ltd., Singapore, through the formation of CFS Pahang, to expand its presence in the animal nutrition sector.

+In 2020 The company completed a greenfield expansion project at Dahej Special Economic Zone in Gujarat and commenced commercial production at its diphenol manufacturing facility.
+The expansion increased the company's manufacturing capacity for hydroquinone- and catechol-based chemical products used in industrial and specialty chemical applications.

 Business verticals

 Shelf life solutions

 Having established global leadership in antioxidants, CFS moved forward in blending by setting up a unit in Tarapur, India and in Brazil in 2014.
 Today, CFS has its blending facilities across the world (India, China, Mexico, USA and Brazil).
-It has a portfolio of more than 100 natural shelf life extending products under the brand names Xtendra and NaSure.
-The company has widened its applications for different food industries such as snacks, bakery, meat & poultry, spices & seasonings, etc. and has also tapped potential shelf life solutions in fried snacks, pet food, fishmeal, biodiesel, confectionery, animal feed.
+It has a portfolio of more than 100 natural shelf-life extending products under the brand names Xtendra and NaSure.
+The company has widened its applications for different food industries such as snacks, bakery, meat & poultry, spices & seasonings, etc., and has also tapped potential shelf life solutions in fried snacks, pet food, fishmeal, biodiesel, confectionery, animal feed.

 CFS acquired a 65% stake in Dresen Quimica S.A.P.I. de C.V., Mexico, to cover Central America and Andean States.
 Dresen is in the Mexican food and feed blends business.
-With this acquisition, the portfolio expanded to geographies in Mexico and Central America with products like antioxidant blends (traditional and natural), feed additives etc.
+With this acquisition, the portfolio expanded to geographies in Mexico and Central America with products like antioxidant blends (traditional and natural), feed additives, etc.